 You will then go to the Suleymaniye Mosque, it is a splendid mosque built by Sinan, the great Ottoman architect of Suleyman the magnificent.
 It was built between 1550 and 1557.
 It is for us the most beautiful mosque in Istanbul.

-We are sure that this day will be a real travel in time and also an historic discovery of Istanbul.
+We are sure that this day will be a journey in time and also a historic discovery of Istanbul.

 Note that we are not visiting the Blue Mosque which is currently under renovation and the visit is not worth it.

 The walk starts at 9:30 am and ends at around 5:30 pm.
 We send you the meeting place after confirmation.
 You can do this tour every day except Monday and Sunday.

 We welcome a maximum of 12 participants which allows us to keep a more friendly spirit during this visit.
 We can also privatize the day if you wish.